justatoaster47/slate-news-glow/instructions.md

 best. attempt the best one, and if this fails, remove any implementation you did in that attempt, then attempt the second best one. avoid repeating the same fixes to the same problem if you know they haven't worked before.
+* DO NOT DO TASKS THAT ARE COMMENTED OUT: <!-- --> (this notation)
+* only implement the changes i've asked for, that my request is directly dependent upon, or that are a clear and obvious improvement. do not touch the codebase outside of where is necessary for the current task, try to keep all your changes localized to a few files to keep debugging easy and the architecture more modularized.

 ## Implementation Plan: Econ Dashboard (Slate News Glow)